syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Styles.md

 }
 {% endhighlight %}

-The following screenshots shows the final outcome of the above code
+The following screenshots shows the final outcome of the above code:
 ![](SfDataGrid_images/SortIconCustomization.png)

-N> The image's BuildAction must be set to EmbeddedResource in order to access the image as resource as shown in above code.
+N> The BuildAction image must be set to EmbeddedResource in order to access the image as resource as shown in above code.

 ## Customizing resizing indicator

-You can change the color of the resizing indicator using the [GetResizingIndicatorColor](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataGridStyle~GetResizingIndicatorColor.html) override of the [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataGridStyle.html) class.
-The following code example illustrates how to change the color of the resizing indicator in SfDataGrid.
+The color of the resizing indicator can be changed using the [GetResizingIndicatorColor](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataGridStyle~GetResizingIndicatorColor.html) overriding from the [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataGridStyle.html) class.
+To change the color of the resizing indicator, follow the code example:

 {% highlight c# %}